oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   - references unless labelled as normative.
 ## 13.1 Declarative Workflows

-> State that declarative workflows are automatically
-> generated.
-Specific steps for how to do this is profile
-> specific.
-Orchestrators that support certain profiles are expected
-> to know how to create declarative workflows for those profiles.

 ## 13.2 Imperative Workflows

 A workflow definition defines an imperative workflow that is associated